secwest/fast-fwsign/README.md

    * **Process**:
      * The key generation function first creates an elliptic curve key pair.
      * The private key, before being saved to a file, is encrypted using the provided password.
      * During encryption, a random salt and an initialization vector (IV) are generated.
-These values are used along with the password in a key derivation function (KDF), typically PBKDF2, to derive a strong encryption key.
+These values are used along with the password in a key derivation function (KDF), typically PBKDF2 the default in OpenSSL, to derive a strong encryption key.
      * AES-256-CBC is then used with this derived key to encrypt the private key, ensuring that only someone with the correct password can decrypt and use the private key.
 2. **Decryption of Private Key**:
    * During operations like encryption and decryption of data files, the private key needs to be read and used.
 Since the private key is stored in an encrypted form, it must first be decrypted.